This post was updated on December 8, 2020.

 4. Natural disasters

-As climate change accelerates, scientists predict more frequent wildfires in the remote regions where Siberian tigers live.
+As climate change accelerates, wildfires are becoming more frequent in ecosystems that do not typically experience a fire season, including temperate forests in Siberia.
 Longer, hotter and drier wildfire seasons are the new reality, threatening Siberian tiger habitat and food supplies.
-Climate change also drives more intense storms and flooding that ruins crops, forcing people to travel farther from their homes and into tiger territory to make a living.
+Climate change also drives more intense storms and flooding that destroys crops, forcing people to travel farther from their homes and into tiger habitats to make a living.
 In the Sundarban Islands, human-tiger conflict can result as displaced farmers gather seafood and honey in the same mangroves where tigers roam.

-Climate change is threatening the habitats and food sources of tigers, making them vulnerable to poaching and to conflicts with communities.
+As climate change threatens the habitats and food sources of tigers, this iconic species also becomes vulnerable to poaching and to conflicts with communities.
 In many cases, protecting tigers — specifically by preserving their habitat, which is often forest — also helps combat climate change.
-By keeping forests standing, we’re giving tigers a fighting chance.
+By keeping forests standing, we’re giving tigers — and the rest of the planet — a fighting chance in the face of climate change.

-Leah Duran was a staff writer for CI.
+Leah Duran was a staff writer for Conservation International.

 - 5 things you didn’t know about wildlife trafficking